devashishcs/ReactAgents/README.md

 agents are more powerful when the task is complex and requires multiple steps or reasoning in this case, you can use the create_react_agent function to create an agent that can use the tools to answer the question

+query = "what are all the coloumns in the dataset?" \
+    "Group the dataset by PoNumber and return the result in JSON format" Show total sales for each SkuCode.

+     "what are all the coloumns in the dataset?" \
+    "Show total sales for each SkuCode nd then generate a brief summary of the data." \
+    "Plot the graph showing  SKUs by sales."